A new set of cluster driven composite development indicators

 This section analyses the relationships between indicators in a data driven way where we make as little assumptions about the structure of the data as possible.
 In this way, we can develop an interpretation and partition of the indicators which is consistent with the data.
 In the previous section, we showed that this is not possible with PCA and by dividing indicators based on their a priori topic given in \cref{AmalgamatingTopics}.

 Hierarchical clustering algorithms \cite{Bishop2006}, which group together data with similar properties in a hierarchical fashion, and their associated network filtering techniques will help in this respect.
 This is because we can consider information from all indicators.
+Hierarchical clustering is advantage in our context since it has been shown with many other different kinds of data originating from complex systems that data is organised hierarchically \cite{Ravasz2003,Corominas2013}.
+Therefore it seems natural to apply a hierarchical clustering algorithm to discover this structure.
 Once we apply the clustering algorithm on the correlation matrix, we have a natural way of accomplishing dimensionality reduction by using one variable to describe each cluster of nodes, with the collection of clusters forming the reduced correlation matrix.
 The ones associated to network filtering algorithms leverage on the topological properties of the filtered network.